 Summer Internship Program in the Biologic/Medical Sciences

-Sansum Diabetes Research Institute’s Summer Internship Program has a primary focus on diabetes mellitus, but interns learn about and are involved in a wide variety of research and medically oriented activities.
-Providing insight into both clinical and academic medicine as well as medical research, this internship program offers a comprehensive learning experience for upper-class undergraduate students or recent college graduates interested in a biological science or medical career.
+Sansum Diabetes Research Institute’s Summer Internship Program has a primary focus on diabetes mellitus, but interns learn about and are involved in a wide variety of clinical research and medically oriented activities.
+Providing insight into both clinical and academic medicine as well as medical research, this internship program offers a comprehensive learning experience for upper-class undergraduate students or recent college graduates interested in a biomedical or medical career.

-UC Davis graduate – “my experience as a summer intern was invaluable.
-My knowledge in diabetes research, care and treatment expanded in leaps and bounds”
+UC Davis graduate – “My experience as a summer intern was invaluable.
+My knowledge in diabetes research, care and treatment expanded in leaps and bounds.”

-Stanford sophomore – “my internship allowed me to learn from some of the top scientists in the field of diabetes research”
+Stanford sophomore – “My internship allowed me to learn from some of the top scientists in the field of diabetes research.”